 Japan profile - Media

-Japanese broadcasting is advanced and vibrant, with public and commercial outlets in keen competition.
+Japan's broadcasting scene is technologically advanced and lively, with public and commercial media in keen competition.

-News, drama, variety shows and sport - especially baseball - garner large audiences.
-Imported TV shows are not staple fare on the main networks, but Western influences are apparent in home-made programmes.
+News, drama, variety shows and sport - especially baseball - have big audiences.
+Imported TV shows are not widely shown, but Western influences are apparent in domestic TV fare.

-Newspaper readership is very high, with some 80% of Japanese reading a paper every day.
+The print sector is influential and highly trusted.
 National dailies sell in their millions, boosted by afternoon and evening editions.
-An increasing number of newspapers charge for access to their websites.
+Some newspapers charge for online access.